 PHYS 211 Vibrations, Waves & Optics

-Completion of both PHYS 211 and PHYS 212 fulfills the WR Requirement.
+Completion of both PHYS 211 and PHYS 212 fulfills the WID Requirement.

 PHYS 312 Electrodynamics

 This course will investigate electrostatics, magnetostatics, and electrodynamics in vacuum and in matter.
 Maxwell's equations of electrodynamics are developed and explored in depth.
 Vector calculus is used throughout this course.
-Possible projects include the experimental study of capacitors, the force and torque on a magnetic dipole, and an exploration of Farady-induced electric fields.
+Possible projects include the experimental study of capacitors, the force and torque on a magnetic dipole, and an exploration of Faraday-induced electric fields.
 Prerequisite: 211, 212 and 282, or permission of instructor.
-Normally offered every other year.